 Required visa for Thailand

-Most countries receive a one month visa on arrival once you enter the kingdom by air.
+Most countries receive a one month visa exemption on arrival once you enter the kingdom by air.
 If you plan to stay longer, you can obtain a “Tourist Visa” at the Thai embassy in your home country.

 It is wise to check into your visa situation through your home country’s embassy or consulate before departing, as each country may have different rules and regulations.